Primary Navigation Mobile

 Should you buy one?

-Upping your budget will bag you an Extreme version with such luxuries as keyless go, wireless Android Auto and Apple CarPlay and some very snazzy paint colours – for the same kind of price as a mid-range Ford Fiesta.
+Upping your budget will bag you an Extreme version with such luxuries as keyless go, wireless Android Auto and Apple CarPlay and some very snazzy paint colours – for the same kind of price as a mid-range Vauxhall Corsa.

-The hybrid version is very economical plus it’s your only option if you want an automatic.
+The hybrid version is very economical and it’s the only Jogger with an automatic gearbox.
 But truth be told, it’s loud and more expensive, so it’s best to keep things simple.
 Stay further down the model range, choose the 1.0-litre petrol and really make the most of this car’s phenomenal value for money.

 29